Most Frequently Asked Questions

 When is the latest I can book the race?

-Can you help us with flights?
+Can you help us with kit, training and nutrition advice?

 Does each stage have a cut-off point?